 More BTUs means more heat output which means the faster you can heat cookware, the faster you can boil liquids and, generally speaking, the faster you can prepare a meal.

-Your typical campervan stove will generate anywhere from 7,000-10,000 BTUs per burner, which is certainly less powerful than most home gas ranges, but still enough to cook a lot of things well.
+Your typical camping stove will generate anywhere from 7,000-10,000 BTUs per burner, which is certainly less powerful than most home gas stoves/range, but still enough to cook a lot of things well.

 According to gas range manufacturer Whirlpool: